- Research & Data

-Tennessee has been Business Facilities magazine’s top state in automotive manufacturing strength for five of the last six years, thanks in large part to our highly trained workforce and their unwavering commitment to excellence.
+Tennessee has been Business Facilities magazine’s top state in automotive manufacturing strength five years over the last decade, thanks in large part to our highly trained workforce and their unwavering commitment to excellence.

-Tennessee’s automotive manufacturing cluster includes three major assembly plants and automotive operations in 88 of 95 counties.
-Nissan’s North American headquarters is in Franklin, and its plant in Smyrna is the most productive in North America.
-With General Motors in Spring Hill and Volkswagen in Chattanooga, Tennessee continues to invest in training for the state’s high concentration of automotive employment, a number that’s 3.4 times the national average.
+Tennessee’s automotive manufacturing cluster includes four major assembly plants and automotive operations in 88 of 95 counties.
+Nissan’s North American headquarters is in Franklin, and its plant in Smyrna is regularly the most productive in North America.
+With General Motors in Spring Hill, Volkswagen in Chattanooga and Ford Motor Company’s future location Haywood County, Tennessee continues to invest in training for the state’s high concentration of automotive employment, a number that’s 3.17 times the national average.

-Transportation equipment is Tennessee’s top export – accounting for 23.3% of Tennessee’s total exports.
-In 2015, 6.3 percent of all U.S.-made cars, light trucks and SUVs were produced in Tennessee.
+Transportation equipment is one of Tennessee’s top export – accounting for 12% of Tennessee’s total exports.
+In 2021, 3 percent of all U.S.-made cars, light trucks and SUVs were produced in Tennessee.

-Automotive-related manufacturers in Tennessee include Hankook Tire, Bridgestone Americas, Calsonic Kansei, Magneti Marelli, SL Tennessee, Denso Manufacturing, Yorozu Automotive, Alcoa, Dupont and M-Tek
+Automotive-related manufacturers in Tennessee include Hankook Tire, Bridgestone Americas, Calsonic Kansei, Magnetti Marelli, SL Tennessee, Denso Manufacturing, Yorozu Automotive, JTEKT, Mahle, and M-Tek.

 Join these and other famous names in automotive manufacturing to get on the road to greater success.